 My hotel was at the mouth of the river famous for salmon homecoming, and luckily my room was river view on the 7th floor.
 I entered the room and went up to the window to look down at the river without big expectations.
 Surprisingly enough, I could see a lot of salmon swimming around in the river even from the 7th floor window!
 The river flow was very slow because it was the estuary of the river, where the surface waves made by the schools of salmon were seen clearly.
 Salmon can live both in sea- and fresh-water, but it needs some time to condition its body.
 There were so many salmon schools that even seagulls on the water looked annoyed with them.

 The role of salmon in the ecosystem

 It takes about one month for juvenile salmon to go down to the sea after being hatched, and it comes back to its home river after two to five years in the sea.
 The average size of juvenile salmon is about 20 mm and 0.4 g; that of homecoming adult salmon is about 80 cm and 8 kg.
-It becomes 40 times bigger in length; 20000 times in weight.
-You remember the grown ones die soon after spawning?
-Forest animals in Hokkaido, like bears and foxes, eat the salmon carcasses.
+It becomes 40 times bigger in length; 20,000 times in weight.
+You remember the grown ones are supposed to die soon after spawning?
+As nature is well made, forest animals in Hokkaido, like bears and foxes, eat the salmon carcasses.
 In other words, salmon brings a lot of nutrients from the sea to the rivers and forests.
 In that sense, we can say that our wooden furniture is made from salmon.